Cowgol is both a compiler toolchain, and a programming language. This page shortly describes the toolchain.

 Cowgol’s intended to be portable, although it probably isn’t.
 It certainly won’t work on big-endian architectures — this may be fixable, but I’ve deliberately avoided thinking about this for simplicity.

 All the platform-specific code should be in src/arch.
-The most complicated part is the code generator.
-Currently the 6502 code generator is a bit of a mess and needs a proper overhaul.
+The most complicated part is the code generator, which has received a proper overhaul since 0.3 and now generates much… more adequate… code.
 It uses a very simple value cache where it tries to remember which 8-bit values are stored in which register, and flushes them to memory lazily.
 It’s important to remember that you need to flush the cache whenever doing a pointer access to maintain pointer aliasing rules.
 There’s no attempt to track values between basic blocks (because it’s really hard); the cache is flushed and values reloaded from memory as needed.
 16-bit and 32-bit values aren’t cached at all and are worked on directly in memory.

 You also need a simplifier, which breaks down complex backend instructions.
-This is much smaller, but pretty subtle, and I spent ages removing bugs from the 6502 one (and probably adding new ones).
+This is much smaller, but pretty subtle, and I spent ages removing bugs from the 6502 one (and probably adding new ones); I’ve rewritten it completely at least once.
 If you’re on a register architecture, life may be easier as there are fewer address modes to deal with.